ansys/pymapdl/README.rst

 Loading and Plotting an ANSYS Result File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example reads in binary results from a modal analysis of a beam from
+This example reads in binary results from a modal analysis of a beam from ANSYS.
-ANSYS.
-This section of code does not rely on vtk and can be used solely with
-numpy installed.

 .. code:: python